First envisioned in 2004 by Dave Karnes and Steve and Amy Lindsay, Kicks for a Cure was launched in April 2006.

 two local, world-renowned facilities,

-Cancer Center.
+the Hereditary Cancer Center at Creighton.
 The research primarily targets

 cancers affecting women, but is more global in its impact.
 Additionally, the Liz Karnes